Do You Have to Bleed Brakes After Changing Pads? 3 Simple Steps

 Fortunately, most brakes serve the vehicle for a long time, and there are a few reasons to inspect them other than when changing brake pads.
 As a rule of thumb, you should change brake pads once every 15,000 to 20,000 miles and rotors after at least 50,000 miles.

-Bleeding is the process of letting out the brake fluid in a hydraulic brake system so there are no air bubbles—and most mechanics will recommend you do this after changing pads simply as a good maintenance practice.
+Bleeding is the process of letting out the brake fluid in a hydraulic brake system so there are no air bubbles—and most mechanics will recommend you bleed the brakes after changing pads simply as a good maintenance practice.
 That said, it is not vital to do so—as long as the hydraulic system isn’t opened and you’re not changing fluid, bleeding is not usually required.

 When Should You Bleed Brakes?